 In this regard, an investor may use funds from the sale of stock to make up the EB-5 investment amount and any administrative costs if he or she is able to provide USCIS with documentation proving the legal source of the proceeds from the sale of that stock.
 When submitting the supporting documents for an I-526 petition, an investor using stock proceeds to fund his or her EB-5 investment will therefore need to provide the following evidence:

 - The investor must provide USCIS with a capital source statement detailing how the investor came to acquire the stock and that the proceeds from the sale of the stock are being used to fund the EB-5 investment.
 The investor must also provide USCIS with bank statements proving receipt of the proceeds from the sale of the stock.

 - If the investor purchased the stock, USCIS additionally requires that he or she prove the legal source of the purchasing funds, as well.
 This may require the investor to submit employment and payment records, property sale records, bank statements, or other supporting documents on the source of the purchasing funds.

-As when preparing any material for the EB-5 Program, investors and regional centers must work with experienced financial advisors and attorneys while transferring funds to demonstrate the legal source and path of the proceeds of a stock sale used to fund an EB-5 investment.
-Such guidance can ensure that investors are in compliance with the EB-5 Program requirements and the laws of the United States and their own countries and thereby increase the chances for successful adjudication of the I-526 petition.
+As when preparing any material for the EB-5 program, investors and regional centers must work with experienced financial advisors and attorneys while transferring funds to demonstrate the legal source and path of the proceeds of a stock sale used to fund an EB-5 investment.
+Such guidance can ensure that investors follow the EB-5 program requirements and the laws of the United States and their own countries and thereby increase the chances for successful adjudication of the I-526 petition.